Middlesex County, Massachusetts

 On July 11, 1997, Massachusetts abolished the executive government of Middlesex County primarily due to the county's insolvency.
-Middlesex County continues to exist as a geographic boundary but it is used primarily as district jurisdictions within the court system and for other administrative purposes; for example, as an election district.
-The National Weather Service weather alerts (such as severe thunderstorm warning) continue to localize based upon Massachusetts's counties.
+Middlesex County continues to exist as a geographic boundary and is used primarily as district jurisdictions within the court system and for other administrative purposes; for example, as an election district.
+The National Weather Service weather alerts (such as severe thunderstorm warning) continue to localize based on Massachusetts's counties.

 History

 The county was created by the Massachusetts General Court on May 10, 1643, when it was ordered that "the whole plantation within this jurisdiction be divided into four shires."
 Middlesex initially contained Charlestown, Cambridge, Watertown, Sudbury, Concord, Woburn, Medford, and Reading.
 In 1649 the first Middlesex County Registry of Deeds was created in Cambridge.

-On April 19, 1775, Middlesex was site of the first armed conflict of the American Revolutionary War.
+On April 19, 1775, Middlesex was the site of the first armed conflict of the American Revolutionary War.

 In 1855, the Massachusetts State Legislature created a minor Registry of Deeds for the Northern District of Middlesex County in Lowell.

 In the late 19th century and early 20th century, Boston annexed several of its adjacent cities and towns including Charlestown and Brighton from Middlesex County, resulting in an enlargement and accretion toward Suffolk County.

-Beginning prior to dissolution of the executive county government, the county comprised two regions with separate county seats for administrative purposes:
+Beginning prior to the dissolution of the executive county government, the county comprised two regions with separate county seats for administrative purposes: